caionoliver/caionoliver/README.md

 	</a>
 </div>

-### My name is Caio, but you can also call me "Nyora".
+### My name is Caio, but you can also call me "Grizz" or "grz".
 I'm a programming student.

-* Brazilian, 17 years old, high school student, learning code...
+* Brazilian, 18 years old, high school student, learning code...
 * Currently studying Front-End development for web;
 * Linux user since July 2020, [NixOS](https://nixos.org) enthusiast;
 * I also work with design, but it's not my focus